bekaku/bekaku-php-backend-starter/README.md

 SET ENVIRONMENT VARIABLE IN HTACCESS

-An environment variable can also be set with the htaccess file.
-This method of setting an environment variables requires allowOveride set and the env module enabled.
 To enable mod_env in ubuntu use the following commands.

  ```
 sudo a2enmod env